Geometric realizations of cyclic actions on surfaces -- II: Preliminaries

 Given an action of type $\l D,g'\r$ for some $g' \geq 1$, one can reverse the construction process described above to recover the action $D$.
 We denote this reversal process by $\overline{\l D,g'\r}$ (i.e. $\overline{\l D,g'\r}=D$). \end{definition}

-It is easy to see that a construction of type $\l D, g'\r$ and $\overline{\l D,g'\r}$ for some $g'>0,$ can be realized by $g'$ inductively performed constructions of type $\l D, 1\r$ (or \textit{toral additions}) and $\overline{\l D,1\r}$ (or \textit{toral subtractions}), respectively.
+It is easy to see that a construction of type $\l D, g'\r$ (or the \textit{addition of a $g'$-permutation component}) and $\overline{\l D,g'\r}$ (or the \textit{deletion of a $g'$-permutation component}) for some $g'>0,$ can be realized by $g'$ inductively performed constructions of type $\l D, 1\r$ and $\overline{\l D,1\r}$, respectively.
 We will now describe a construction of a new $C_n$-action from a pair of existing $C_n$-actions across a pair of compatible orbits of size $m$, where $m$ is a proper divisor of $n$.

 \begin{definition} For $i = 1,2$, two actions

 are said to form an $(r,s)$-\textit{compatible pair} $D = \lp D_1,D_2, (r,s) \rp$ if there exists $1 \leq r \leq \ell_1$ and $ 1 \leq s \leq \ell_2$ such that \begin{enumerate}[(i)] \item $n_{1,r} = n_{2,s} = m$, and \item $c_{1,r}+c_{2,s} \equiv 0 \pmod{m}$. \end{enumerate} The number $1+g(D) - g(D_1) - g(D_2)$ will be denoted by $A(D).$ \end{definition}